felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 ## Overview

-This document provides a collection of best practices and a basic roadmap to help you integrate your solution with HubRise.
+This document provides best practices and a typical roadmap to integrate your solution with HubRise.

 Some [general best practices](#general-best-practices) are applicable to most integrations.
-But we know that every solution is different, so we will give specific suggestions for different types of case scenarios, including [online ordering solutions](#online-ordering-solutions) and [EPOS solutions](#epos-solutions).
+We also provide specific suggestions for two common integration types: [online ordering solutions](#online-ordering-solutions) and [EPOS solutions](#epos-solutions).

 ### Let Us Help You!

 First of all, we are very excited about the new integration you are going to develop!

 When you are ready to start, please let us know at integration@hubrise.com.
-In fact, we will not just wait and see while you do the work, but we will actively help you during the process.
-Here is what HubRise will do for you:
+We won't just wait and see while you do the work, but we will actively help you during the process.
+Here is what HubRise can do for you:

-- We will offer your team free email support during the integration phase.
+- We offer your team free email support during the integration phase.
 We generally respond in a few business hours (not days, or weeks).
-- We will assess the integration you have done by checking your logs.
+- We assess your integration by checking the logs.
-- We will schedule a call with the integration engineer to finalise the assessment together.
+- We schedule a call with one of our integration engineers to finalise the assessment together.
 The call usually takes an hour and a half.
-- We will then write a report with our recommendations.
+- We write a report with our recommendations.

 ### Assessing the Integration

-When your integration is ready, we will review it with you based on our [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).

-In this way, we will know exactly how your integration works, and we will be able to document it thoroughly.
+When your integration is ready, we review it with you and fill the Integration Sheet together.
+In this way, we know exactly how your integration works, and we can document it thoroughly.

+To see what to expect during this review, check our [Integration Sheet template](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).

 ### Documenting the Integration

-Once your integration is completed and assessed, we will document it and include it in our [Integrated Apps](/apps) page, as we did in the past with other integrations (like dotdigital, PAR PixelPoint, LivePepper, Zelty, to name a few).
+Once your integration is completed and assessed, we document it and include it in our [Integrated Apps](/apps) page, as we did in the past with other integrations (like dotdigital, PAR PixelPoint, LivePepper, Zelty, to name a few).

-Documenting the integration offers several advantages:
+We document integrations to:

-- It helps users learn how to use your integration autonomously.
+- Explain users how to use your integration autonomously.
-- It provides support teams with links they can include in support emails, instead of repeating common explanations multiple times.
+- Provide support teams with links they can include in support emails, instead of repeating common explanations multiple times.
-- It builds a public knowledge base that everyone can view and edit.
+- Build a public knowledge base that everyone can view.
-- It improves transparency across the various integrated solutions in the HubRise ecosystem.
+- Improve transparency across the various integrated solutions in the HubRise ecosystem.
-- It improves SEO ranking for your brand.
+- Give your brand some SEO juice.

+Our documentation is public and open source.
+Everyone can help improve it and keep it up to date.

 ## General Best Practices